Weddings provide florists an ideal opportunity to showcase their creativity and talent for crafting beautiful arrangements and displays.

 Pine

 For reference, the ASPCA features a list of poisonous substances for pets.
-Be familiar with plant species that could pose problems for pets, and share this information with your customers if they plan to include pets in their celebrations.
+Be familiar with these plant species, and share this information with your customers if they plan to include pets in their celebrations.

-Having the proper insurance coverage in place to help protect you in case those risks become losses can provide you with additional peace of mind.
+Having the proper wedding florist insurance coverage in place to help protect you in case these risks become losses can provide you with additional peace of mind.

-Here are important business insurance coverages you should consider if you provide wedding services:
+Here are important business insurance coverages to consider if you provide wedding services:

-Professional liability: This coverage helps protect you from claims of negligence, errors, or mistakes related to your work.
+Professional liability: Helps protect you from claims of negligence, errors, or mistakes related to your work.
 You may be familiar with errors and omissions, which is a type of professional liability coverage.

-General liability: This coverage helps protect you from third-party claims such as bodily injury, personal and advertising injury, and property damage.
+General liability: Helps you cover losses from third-party claims such as bodily injury, personal and advertising injury, and property damage.

 Product liability: An option as part of your general liability, product liability can help protect you in the case of an illness or injury caused by your products.

-Workers' compensation: This coverage helps you pay for medical expenses and lost wages when a worker is injured in the scope of their employment.
+Workers' compensation: Helps you pay for medical expenses and lost wages when a worker is injured in the scope of their employment.
 Workers' compensation insurance is required in most states if a company's number of employees reaches a certain level.

-As Maria Shepherd, an account manager with Hortica®, points out, you may also need additional coverages, depending on the wedding venue.
+As Maria Shepherd, an Account Executive with Hortica®, points out, you may also need additional coverages depending on the wedding venue.

 “A critical issue with weddings and other special events is carrying high enough commercial general liability limits to comply with venue requirements,” Shepherd explains.
 “In addition to general liability, we routinely see evidence of coverage requests from large venues for auto, umbrella, and workers' compensation.”

-For more than 130 years, we’ve been dedicated to this industry, and we understand many of the risks you encounter every day.
-Contact us, and let’s talk about your business to help ensure you’re protected now and in the future.
+For more than 135 years, we’ve been dedicated to the floral industry, and we understand many of the risks you encounter every day.
+Contact us for a free quote, and let’s talk about how we can help protect your business and your employees.

 The information in this article is for informational or entertainment purposes only.
 View our disclaimer by going to terms and conditions and clicking on Learning Center disclaimer in the table of contents.